Skip to main content

 IDKit token

 Identity Kit token authentication is supported in SmartPay APIs.
-This is an optional header, and if sent in the API request, it shall be as per the below:
+This is an optional header, and if sent in the API request, it should be sent with a valid JWT token, as below:

 Header nameTypeLengthMandatory